vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 * Right hand on 150 lb: I close and keep closed for about 4-10 seconds.

 * Left hand on 150 lb: I close and keep closed for about 4-10 seconds.

+* Right hand on 100 lb: I close and keep closed for about 10-20 seconds (generally about 15 seconds); if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
+That's why I start with the 150 lb.

+* Left hand on 100 lb: I close and keep closed for about 10-20 seconds (generally about 15 seconds); if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
+That's why I start with the 150 lb.

+## Update on 2024-09-09

+The main change since the last update is a slight increase in the time I can stay closed with the 150 lb.

+Here is the protocol as of this time:

+* Right hand on 150 lb: I close and keep closed for about 7-12 seconds.

+* Left hand on 150 lb: I close and keep closed for about 7-12 seconds.

 * Right hand on 100 lb: I close and keep closed for about 10-20 seconds (generally about 15 seconds); if I were to start with the